What is the EU-U.S. Privacy Shield?

 The European Court of Justice rejected the existing 'Safe Harbour' framework.
 Stories about social-media data storage and transfer, preceded news of subsequent US eavesdropping activities.
 This did little to help create a feeling of 'common ground.'
 In fact Facebook ended up in court in Ireland, so it's fair to see the governments weren't seeing eye to eye on this one.

-Does the EU-U.S. Privacy Shield affect Email Hippo then?
+Does the EU-U.S. Privacy Shield affect Email Hippo?

 Nope.
 Email Hippo is a UK company so we don't need to participate in the Privacy Shield.